nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ### Default renderers

-During browser-based request handling, renderers are stored under PHP's `$_SESSION` superglobal so the Framework can fallback to them in the event of a POST request failure.
-Renderers expected to be received here are serialization-friendly ones.
-Those with exotic properties such as callbacks will neither raise an exception nor be saved.
-When used for the preceding `GET` part of a `GET-POST/x` flow, exceptions such as validation failure will fallback to the last saved renderer found, which may not necessarily be the immediate preceding one.
+During `GET` requests to non-API-based paths, the Framework stores renderers under PHP's `$_SESSION` superglobal so it can fallback to the last saved renderer in the event of a validation failure while handling a `GET` to `POST` flow.

-For example, when the `Redirect` renderer is used for a `GET` request, it won't be stored for fallback.
-The same holds true for descendants of `BaseHotwireStream`, since their shtick is replacement of segments with up-to-date page fragments using AJAX.

 The following renderers are available.
-If none of them suits your needs, you can either extend `GenericRenderer` or implement `BaseRenderer` itself.
+If none of them suits your needs, you can either extend `GenericRenderer`, or implement `BaseRenderer` itself.

 #### Json renderer